prakashgithubnew/corejavadesignpattern/SOLID/Readme.md

 Now in the implementation

 we can write
-FlyingBird fly = new Eagle(); when fly is the requirmnet
+FlyingBird fly = new Eagle(); when fly is the requirement

 or

-NonFlyingBird nonFlyingBird = new Ostrich(); when non fly is the requirmeennt
+NonFlyingBird nonFlyingBird = new Ostrich(); //when non-fly is the requirement